jwang11/container-supports/printid/README.md

        calling process is privileged (more precisely: if the process  has  the CAP_SETUID  capability  in  its user namespace), the real UID and saved set-user-ID are also set.

++      // 在set-user-ID完成了工作后，通常setuid(getuid())设置使euid恢复到原来的uid
+       Under Linux, setuid() is implemented like the POSIX version with the  _POSIX_SAVED_IDS feature.
+This allows a set-user-ID (other than root) program to drop all of its user privileges,  do  some un-privileged  work,  and  then  reengage the original effective user ID in a secure manner.

        If  the  user  is root or the program is set-user-ID-root, special care must be taken: setuid() checks the effective user ID of the caller  and if  it  is the superuser, all process-related user ID's are set to uid.